corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/getting-started/architecture/virtualnodes.md

 section_menu: corda-5-dev-preview
 ---

+Group member
+A Corda identity that has been granted admission to a membership group.
+Synonym for a virtual node.

 A virtual node represents a [Corda identity](#corda-identities), a person or business that wants to interact with other people or businesses using Corda.
 A virtual node contains everything needed to communicate and transact on Corda: keys, certificates, and storage.
 This enables the identity to join application networks, where they can interact with other group members according to the terms set by the [Membership Group Manager (MGM)](../mgm/overview.html).
 Identities can join multiple application networks from one physical node infrastructure using virtual nodes.

 Virtual nodes can be: